clworld/amazon-ses-notify-to-slack/README.md

 ## AWS Setting

 ### SNS
-* make topic to use.
+* make topic to use.(region must be same as SES's)

 ### S3(for mail receiving)
 * create bucket for saving received mail data.